pvega62/pvega62.github.io/samples/technical-writing/software/Installing-and-Applying-a-Theme-to-Google-Chrome.md

 ![The "Reset to default" button for themes in Chrome settings.](https://github.com/user-attachments/assets/cdbfb81a-a157-4699-88de-467ba734213c)

-### Note for Linux Users
+### Note for Linux users
 Google Chrome can adapt to your **GTK** or **Qt** settings in the **Appearance** menu.
 To revert to the default theme, click **Use Classic**.

 ![The "Use GTK+" theme option selected in Chrome's Appearance settings on Linux.](https://github.com/user-attachments/assets/f108bcf4-6db7-4f45-aaad-f6bcade9eab7)
 ![The "Use classic" theme option selected in Chrome's Appearance settings on Linux.](https://github.com/user-attachments/assets/29e69296-ba6d-4736-ab16-c44a8f74422a)

-Now you can enjoy surfing the web in the coolest style, _your style!_
+Now you can enjoy surfing the web in the coolest style, _your style._

-## Author's Note
+## Author's note
-I created this SOP to showcase my ability to write clear, concise documentation for a general audience, ensuring technical steps are easy to understand and follow.
-This is meant for general audiences to easily understand and follow the steps for installing and applying a theme to Google Chrome.
+This Standard Operating Procedure (SOP) showcases the ability to write clear, concise documentation for a general audience, ensuring technical steps are straightforward and easy to follow.
+This guide helps general audiences understand and follow the steps for installing and applying a theme to Google Chrome.